huayhuashh/Find-your-inner-dog/README.md

 Using transfer learning, this algorithm achieves stellar accuracy on classifying dog breeds from images.
 The test accuracy of our model after training for 25 epochs on a GPU instance lies around 85%.
 This allows us to make an 'educated prediction' on people's 'dog alter ego'.
 Find your inner dog.

 ## Starting point
-The Jupyter Notebook provides you a step-by-step guide to build a Dog Breed Predictor Algorithm:
+The Jupyter Notebook is available in the repo.
+This provides you a step-by-step guide to build a Dog Breed Predictor Algorithm:
 - Step 0: Import Datasets
 - Step 1: Detect Humans
 - Step 2: Detect Dogs
 - Step 3: Create a CNN to Classify Dog Breeds (from Transfer Learning)
 - Step 4: Create the Algorithm

-Both the Jupyter Notebook and html output are available in the repo.

 ## Next steps
 There are a couple of ideas for improvements outlined at the end of the notebook – feel encouraged to develop this code even further.